bleunguts/bleunguts/portfolio2013.md

 **Team Members:** 30 +

-**Technologies:** C#/VB.NET, VS 2008 &amp; VS 2010, WPF, WiX, MSBuild, VB6, Teamcity, Sql Server, NUnit, NCoverage, Visual Basic 6, SAP Business Objects
+**Technologies:** C#/VB.NET, VS 2008/2010, WinForms, WiX, MSBuild, VB6, Teamcity, NCoverage, SQL Server, NUnit, VB 6, SAP Business Objects

 **Environments:** Windows

 **Methodology:** Agile

-**Description:** Lead developer (BJSS) for Trafigura&#39;s integral Oil &amp; Metals legacy enterprise platform.
-Supervision and mentoring 10+ team members in the implementation &amp; delivery of development effort.
+**Description:** Lead developer for Trafigura&#39;s Oil &amp; Metals legacy enterprise platform.
+Supervision and mentoring 10+ team members with implementation &amp; delivery.

 **Consultancy Experience** :

 One of the major things our consultancy team came in to solve was the sensitivity of the releasing to the production and the impact of defects.

-I drove innovations to enhance code quality, code analytics, devising global development standards, team hiring and building for the trade capture and derivatives trading system
+I drove innovations to enhance code quality, code analytics, devising development best practices and coding standards, team hiring for developing the trade capture trading system.

-Achieved client recognition and awarded exclusivity multiplying our consultancy headcount more than ten fold
+Achieved client recognition and gained exclusivity for BJSS, yielding an explosion of consultancy headcount deeming this a consultancy success for our consultancy.

 **Projects:**

-- Front office/Middle office development for Trafigura&#39;s integral platform in Trade Capture, Derivatives trading (primarily Oil &amp; NATGAS Futures/Options/Swaps)
+- Middle office development for Trafigura&#39;s integral platform in Trade Capture, Derivatives trading (primarily Oil &amp; NATGAS Futures/Options/Swaps)
-- Implemented additional BS model calibration parameters in the Oils Options module
+- Implemented additional BlackScholes model calibration parameters in the Oils Options module
 - Release management activities which include coordinating with up to seven teams to bring release artefacts into a global &amp; volatile production environment

 -